 Preview language level that allows you to use preview features as described in Java Language Specification.
-Refer to Preview features policy for additional information about preview features support in IntelliJ IDEA.
+For more information about previewing features support, refer to Preview features policy.

 Project compiler output

-Compiler output path is the path to the directory in which IntelliJ IDEA stores the compilation results.
+Compiler output path is the path to the directory in which Aqua stores the compilation results.
 Click the icon to select the output directory.
 In this directory, the IDE creates two sub-directories:

 production for production code.